 Allowances and Duration

 Some colleges allow the scholarship to cover other expenses, such as room and board, while others do not.
 Any expenses incurred by the student but not covered by the scholarship — such as room, board, travel related expenses or books — are the sole responsibility of your student and/or you.
-Tuition exchange is for eight semesters, four years of school or upon completion of a bachelor degree, whichever comes first.
+Tuition exchange is for eight semesters (fall and spring only), four years of school, or upon completion of a bachelor's degree, whichever comes first.

 Application process Saint Louis University employees

 - By Oct.
 1, submit the tuition exchange application to the benefits specialist in human resources, along with the names of the participating institution(s) to which your child is planning to apply for admission.
 Applying for tuition exchange to human resources does not guarantee that students will be certified for tuition exchange.